vinay-ghate/IODumpChaitraChallenge/README.md

 ### Day 10:
 Accept the height of a person in cm and convert it to feet.💻🚀

+### Day 11:
+Program to find length of string without using inbuilt function.💻🚀

 Join this group to participate into this challenge 👇 bit.ly/IODUMPdsa